 While Thai food may seem like it’s simple to prepare, it’s actually quite complicated to balance these four distinct tastes in one harmonious dish.

-Spicy Thai Food
+.Spicy Thai Food

-You may notice that Thai food is especially spicy.
-The chilies that are used in cooking are responsible for that zap of flavor.
-Chilies became popular in Thailand and the rest of Asia during the 1600s.
-Today, chili is used in all different forms, including dry, pickled and fresh.
+Chillies became popular in Thailand and the rest of Asia during the 1600s.
+Today, chilli is used in all different forms, including dry, pickled and fresh.

-If you’re dining out, you can request that the chef change the amount of spice in a Thai dish to either cool it down a bit or make it even more spicy.
-Some dishes need a certain amount of spice in order to preserve unstable ingredients.
+If you’re dining out, you can request that the chef change the amount of spice in a Thai dish to either cool it down a bit or make it even spicier.

 Sauces and Other Sides

 If Thai sauce gets too hot for you, it’s recommended to munch on a piece of cucumber to cool your mouth.

 While Thai meals most often finish off with fresh fruit, there are a few sweet desserts to choose from, too.
-Most Thai desserts include coconut, rice and either jasmine or pandan for extra flavor.
+Most Thai desserts include coconut, rice and either jasmine or pandan for extra flavour.

 Traditionally, desserts are made primarily from fresh fruit.
 Pieces of fruit that have been cut into different shapes are often served with sticky rice, especially in Western restaurants.

-Just like other Thai dishes, Thai desserts often have a strong taste and flavor.
+Just like other Thai dishes, Thai desserts often have a strong taste and flavour.
 Desserts tend to be extremely sweet in order to counteract an overly spicy meal.

 Ryan Berman is a food safety specialist and health researcher.
 He has been working closely with the restaurant and catering industries to improve health standards.
 Visit Short Order to find out more about safe food storage.